- Practice Areas

 Personal injury victims should turn to a trusted attorney with extensive experience handling these specific cases.
 DiMarco Araujo Montevideo is going to help you through this.

 These cases can become immensely complex, and an injured individual likely will not have the resources to conduct a full investigation into their situation.
-A personal injury attorney can obtain all evidence needed to prove liability (photo or video surveillance, accident reports, eyewitness statements, and more).
+A personal injury attorney in Summerlin can obtain all evidence needed to prove liability (photo or video surveillance, accident reports, eyewitness statements, and more).